 Category Archives: Auctions

-The auction ends on September 6 and the current highest bid is $250,000 USD.
+The auction ends on February 9 and the highest bid at the time of writing was $205,000 USD.

 Source: Bring a Trailer